cityofaustin/lifefiles-verification/README.md

 <kbd><img src="/docs/CertCopyExample.png" align="middle" width="800" ></kbd>

 Next we had to create a means for a notary to cryptographically sign it and for that signature to be recorded with an immutable time stamp.
 For this, we utilized an existing W3C data standard called a [verifiable credential](https://www.w3.org/TR/vc-data-model/), and we designed a [VC schema](docs/VCschema.json) specifically for Texas notarizations.
-It contains a record of the notarization issuance with all pertinent information about the notarization and no personally identifiable information about the owner of the document being notarized.
+The schema contains a record of the notarization issuance with all pertinent information about the notarization and no personally identifiable information about the owner of the document being notarized.
 This allows for a fully GDPR compliant solution where records of notarizations can be made public while the privacy of the document owners is protected.

 <img src="/docs/Schema.png" align="middle" width="600" >